PLSysSec/FaCT/README.md

 1. ```opam install llvm.3.8 core ounit ctypes-foreign utop dolog menhir```

-If you have not setup oasis, then you must do that First
+If you have not setup oasis, then you must do that first.

 1. ```oasis setup```

-Then we must configure oasis
+Then we must configure oasis.

 1. ```make configure```